dokkev/Simpe-Autonomous-Navigation-with-SLAM/README.md

 # Turtlebot 3: SLAM and Navigation
 ### Written by DK Kang

+### UPDATE:

+This is a still on going project.
+There are some future work to be added
+- A very simpe navigation algorithm is implemented, and it experiences setting the goal outside the reachable distance.
+- This will be tested on a real robot outside the house enviroment gazebo
+- Ultimately, the goal is to make a robot to navigate any sort of enviroments including ramp without collision

 ## OBJECTIVE
 The goal is to use the `Turtlebot 3` to autonomously map an environment and then navigate within the map using the `slam_toolbox`